- Phone number

-The first step is to give me a call or send me an email.
-We will then fix an appointment as soon as we can.
 The first session is a chance for us to get to know each other and for you to tell me what brings you to counselling.
-You will get a sense of how we may work together and what it’s like to sit in a room with me.
+You will get a sense of how we may work together and what it’s like to talk with me.
 We can then decide if we’d like to go ahead with further sessions.

 What I can help with

-Addictions, Anger management, Anxiety, Bereavement, Cancer, Child related issues, Chronic fatigue syndrome / ME, Cultural issues, Depression, Eating disorders, Health related issues, Identity issues, Infertility, Loss, OCD, Personal development, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self esteem, Sex-related issues, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues
+Abuse, Addictions, Anger management, Anxiety, Bereavement, Cancer, Child related issues, Chronic fatigue syndrome / ME, Cultural issues, Depression, Disability, Eating disorders, Health related issues, Identity issues, Infertility, Loss, Menopause, OCD, Personal development, Phobias, Post-traumatic stress, Pregnancy related issues, Redundancy, Relationships, Self esteem, Self-harm, Sex-related issues, Sexual identity, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues

 Types of therapy

-Brief therapy, Creative therapy, Existential, Gestalt, Humanistic, Integrative, Psychosynthesis, Solution focused brief therapy, Systemic, Transpersonal
+Brief therapy, Creative therapy, Existential, Gestalt, Humanistic, Integrative, Psychosynthesis, Solution focused brief therapy, Transpersonal

 Clients I work with